pranoyaditya/pranoyaditya/README.md

-- 👋 I am Preetom Aditya Pranoy, a student in the Computer Science department at Sheikh Hasina University, Netrakona.
+- 👋 I am Preetom Aditya Pranoy, a student in the Computer Science department at Netrokona University, Netrakona.
 - 👀 I am interested in competitive programming and project work..
 - 🌱 I am currently learning all the essential things.
 - 💞️ I am looking to collaborate on game development projects.
 If you're interested, please reach out! 📫